 Ciutadella is the old capital of Mahon and has a very special charm to discover in its narrow streets and arcades between sun and shade, and its viewpoints from which to enjoy the peace of a summer afternoon.

-It is a visit that everyone who travels to Menorca must make, to stroll through its streets, picturesque bars and unique stores.
+It is a visit that everyone who travels to Menorca should make as there are many options to enjoy Ciutadella such as strolling through its streets, visiting its picturesque bars or shopping in its unique stores.
 Its historic center has some really nice points of interest, such as the Cathedral of Santa Maria or the Church of San Francisco de Asis.

-A great way to end the day is, if you have a car, to drive from Ciutadella to the Punta Nati Lighthouse to watch the sunset.
-And speaking of sunsets, if you are going to be several days on the island, you should go out to see the sunset from the best corners of the island.
-In this post I leave you a list of what are, for me, the best sunsets in Menorca.
+A great way to end the day is, if you have a car, to go from Ciutadella to the Punta Nati Lighthouse to watch the sunset.
+And speaking of sunsets, if you are going to be several days on the island, you should go out to see the sunset from the best spots on the island.
+In this post I leave you a list of which are, for me, the best sunsets in Menorca.

-Mahon, the current capital of Menorca, is a slightly larger town than Ciutadella but still retains the charm of the coastal towns of the Balearic Islands.
-Streets crisscrossed by stone arches of medieval buildings, wonderfully simple churches, white houses with reddish roofs, and small bars and restaurants make for a very pleasant stroll on a sunny midday.
+Mahon, the current capital of Menorca, is a city somewhat larger than Ciutadella but still retains the charm of the coastal towns of the Balearic Islands.
+Streets criss-crossed by stone arches of medieval buildings, wonderfully simple churches, white houses with reddish roofs, and small bars and restaurants make for a very pleasant stroll on a sunny midday.

-It is a city that you can explore without a map or guide or a predefined plan: just stroll through its cathedrals, museums and markets, where you have to try the cheeses, sausages, artisan breads and canned fish made in Menorca itself.
+It is a city you can explore without a map or guide or a predefined plan: just stroll through its cathedrals, museums and markets, where you have to taste the cheeses, sausages, artisan breads and canned fish made in Menorca itself.

 For this visit, I recommend you to bring a good camera or always have your cell phone handy, as Menorca is photogenic like few other cities in Spain.